mmomtchev/velitherm/README.md

 console.log('The current closest flight level is FL', fl);

 // What is the current altitude for FL115?
-// FL115 means 11500 feet measured at pressure at standard atmospheric conditions const pressureFL115 = velitherm.pressureFromStandardAltitude(115 * 100 / feetPerMeter);
+// FL115 means 11500 feet measured at pressure at standard atmospheric
+// conditions
+const pressureFL115 = velitherm.pressureFromStandardAltitude(
+  115 * 100 / feetPerMeter);
 console.log('FL115 means the altitude at which the pressure is', Math.round(pressureFL115), 'hPa');

-// Get the actual altitude for today const altitudeFL115 = Math.round(velitherm.altitudeFromPressure(pressureFL115, pressureMSL, temperatureGround));
+// Get the actual altitude for today const altitudeFL115 = Math.round(velitherm.altitudeFromPressure(
+  pressureFL115, pressureMSL, temperatureBelow));
 console.log('Today FL115 is at', altitudeFL115, 'm');
 console.log('You can climb', altitudeFL115 - alt3, 'm before reaching FL115');

 // Get the most pessimistic (lowest) possible estimate for FL115?
-// This is possible only with a minimum pressure and a minimum air temperature at the ground
+// This is possible only with a minimum pressure and a minimum air temperature
 // We suppose that we are not flying in winter storm conditions
 // Let's define these as 1000 hPa and -20°C
-// You should never be flying in an ultralight aircraft is pressure is below 1000 hPa const altitudeMinFL115 = Math.round(velitherm.altitudeFromPressure(pressureFL115, 1000, -20));
+// You should never be flying in an ultralight aircraft is pressure
+// is below 1000 hPa
+const altitudeMinFL115 = Math.round(velitherm.altitudeFromPressure(
+  pressureFL115, 1000, -20));
-console.log('FL115 should not be below', altitudeMinFL115, 'm even in bad winter weather');
+console.log('FL115 should not be below', altitudeMinFL115,
+  'm even in bad winter weather');
-console.log('You can climb', altitudeMinFL115 - alt3, 'm before reaching the pessimistic estimate for FL115');
+console.log('You can climb', altitudeMinFL115 - alt3,
+  'm before reaching the pessimistic estimate for FL115');
 ```

 Run this example with: